From: Dan Pitt, executive director, ONF

 Subject: Liaison between ONF and IETF

-ONF (www.opennetworking.org) was established to promote Software
+ONF (www.opennetworking.org) was established to promote Software Defined

-management planes, enabling programmability and management of the SDN.
+programmability and management of the SDN.

-ONF's first task has been to standardize the OpenFlow protocol, the
+ONF's first task has been to standardize the OpenFlow protocol, the lowest

-OpenFlow conveys flow-based forwarding information from a logical entity called a controller
+flow-based forwarding information from a logical entity called a controller

 (or network operating system), which embodies the control-plane intelligence,

 to the network switches, which actually forward the packets based on

 directions received from the controller.
 The OpenFlow protocol therefore

 The controller’s conceptual northbound interface permits other software

-entities representing such factors as policy, security, traffic
+entities representing such factors as policy, security, traffic engineering,

-determination of flow paths.
+paths.
 ONF has not yet standardized the controller’s northbound interface, or

 determined its nature, and so it is too early to standardize orchestration of

 SDNs controlled via ONF standards.

 We in ONF are very interested to discuss potential SDN use cases developed by

 constructs, possibly as direct functions of the controller.
 ONF is further

 interested in the IETF’s orchestration of existing, stable non-SDN data and

 control planes that already have stable northbound interfaces (e.g., SNMP MIB,

-We recommend that ONF and IETF work together on SDN specifications,
+We recommend that ONF and IETF work together on SDN specifications, under the

-lists, wikis, and conference calls), ONF discussion groups (via mailing
+conference calls), ONF discussion groups (via mailing lists, wikis, and

-ONF specifications will use and interact with IETF standards, such as
+ONF specifications will use and interact with IETF standards, such as Netconf

-specifications, and for new code points, as the need arises.
+new code points, as the need arises.

 ONF further believes there would be considerable benefit if code points

 defined in ONF specifications are assigned from registries managed by the IANA

 (Internet Assigned Numbers Authority).
 We would like to discuss with you the

 best way to achieve this.